boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.1.19 =
+* Ensure that groups' can-delete setting defaults to 'member' when not present, to account for legacy groups

 = 1.1.18 =
 * Adds filters to allow site admins and plugin authors to force-enable Docs at group creation, or to remove the Docs step from the group creation process